A holiday in the French city of Paris can’t be complete without a visit to Louvre Museum. After all, it is the World’s

 They are Near Eastern Antiquities, Egyptian Antiquities, Greek, Etruscan and Roman Antiquities, Islamic Art, Sculptures, Decorative Arts, Paintings, and Prints and Drawings.

-The department of paintings at Louvre is the most popular with almost 7500 paintings.
+The Department of Paintings at the Louvre is the most popular, with almost 7500 paintings.

 5. You can get lost in Louvre

-The total area of Louvre’s galleries measures 652,300 square feet.
+The total area of the Louvre’s galleries measures 652,300 square feet.
 That is almost 15 acres!

 The galleries are divided into three wings – the Denon, Richelieu, and Sully wings.
 Each of these wings has more than 70 rooms.